momaabna/APLS_Plugin/README.md

 - Djkstra Algorithm Tolerance
 - Snapping Tolerance

+ The plugin requires QGIS 3.0 or higher to be installed and allows users to input a ground truth folder containing sub-folders, each of which contains a shapefile, and a predicted network folder containing sub-folders, each of which also contains a shapefile.
+The plugin then calculates the APLS for each sub-folder in the predicted network folder and outputs the results in the Python console.
  Example of Folder Structure for the files
 ```sh
 /main_folder
 │   └── test_shp/